ankitsejwal/Lyndor/README.md

-![**Web page at http://127.0.0.1:5000/**](./images/settings.png) Just edit your preferences and add your credentials here then simply hit Save button.
+![**Web page at http://127.0.0.1:5000/**](./images/settings.png) Just edit your preferences and add your credentials here then simply hit Save button, settings.json file will be updated.
 (settings.json file can be edited directly via text editor as well but editing json file for beginner maybe a bit challenging.)

 * Lynda course can be downloaded in two ways, either with username + password combination or with cookies.txt file
 * Add your username and password to settings.json easily through a web page
-* For organization login - use cookie method
+* For organization login - use cookie method (learn more below)

 ```javascript
 // settings.json - File